Ugandan nationality law: Loss of nationality

 Ugandans are allowed to renounce their nationality, provided that they comply with registration processes and prove that they have obtained other nationality.
+Furthermore, Ugandan citizenship is lost if another citizenship is obtained, without having applied for dual citizenship.
+Before 2005, it was generally lost upon obtaining another citizenship.
 The government may oppose during times of war or if there is a conflict with public policy.
 Nationals of origin cannot be deprived of their nationality.
 Naturalised or registered persons can be denaturalised for working for another nation or military without governmental consent; for committing serious crimes, disloyal acts, or crimes against the state or state security; or for committing fraud, misrepresentation, or concealment in a naturalisation or registration application.
 Persons who were Ugandan by birth have previously lost their nationality may apply for repatriation, if restoring their nationality would not be contrary to public order and security.
+According to the Ugandan embassy in Berlin, children born to Ugandan parents abroad are not entitled to Ugandan citizenship if they are also citizens of their country of residence.

 Dual nationality

 Since 2005, Uganda has allowed dual nationality for most persons, though persons wishing to naturalize must comply with a complex series of conditions.
 Holding more than two nationalities is not permitted and persons must prove that their other nationality does not restrict dual nationality.
 Members of the government — such as the president or vice president, prime minister or cabinet ministers, or heads of security services — may not have dual nationality.